 In Greek mythology, Artemis, the goddess of the hunt and overseer of wildlife, was said to have come upon a vampire as he attempted to pilfer her silver collection.
 Furious, she harnessed her powers and laid a curse upon the interloper and all his kind.
 From that day forward, any vampire who came in contact with silver would suffer burns as retribution for the actions of the would-be thief.

 The most effective tool that can be used to ward off a suspected vampire is a silver crucifix.
 Its representation of the holiest of figures, combined with its elemental composition, makes the object unbearable to vampires.
 When placed upon the skin of a creature of the night, the burn that is left behind will remain forever, thus branding the subject as one who feasts upon the blood of the living.

 3. The Calling

-Although it may not be apparent to those who live in noisy cities, country dwellers know well when night is about to fall.
-It is not only the vision of the sun setting on the horizon that gives them a heads-up, but the cries of the nocturnal creatures who have awoken to greet the darkness.
+Although it may not be apparent to those who live in noisy cities, country dwellers know well when the night is about to fall.
+It is not only the vision of the sun setting on the horizon that gives them a heads-up but the cries of the nocturnal creatures who have awoken to greet the darkness.
 These worshippers of the moon take great pleasure in announcing that, for the time being, they are the eyes of the world.